Skip to main content

 Common Mistakes to Avoid

-• 1Counting partial days as full days (only full 24-hour days count)
+• 1Counting partial days (arrival/departure days in a foreign country) as full days — only complete midnight-to-midnight days qualify

 Related Terms